Niilo Mäenpää: IFK Mariehamn

 On 28 November 2019 it was confirmed, that Mäenpää would join IFK Mariehamn from the 2020 season, signing a deal until the end of 2021.

 Warta Poznań

-On 22 December 2021, Mäenpää penned a two-and-a-half-year deal with Polish Ekstraklasa club Warta Poznań, effective from 1 January 2022.
+On 22 December 2021, Mäenpää penned a two-and-a-half-year deal with Ekstraklasa club Warta Poznań, effective from 1 January 2022.
 He was released by the club at the end of the 2023–24 season.

 Halmstad

-On 15 July 2024, Swedish Allsvenskan club Halmstad announced the signing of Mäenpää.
+On 15 July 2024, Swedish club Halmstad announced the signing of Mäenpää.
 He scored his first Allsvenskan goal on 19 October, in a 3–1 home win against Sirius.

 Personal life

 Mäenpää's twin brother Aapo is also a professional footballer, playing for Ilves.
 The two played together in their early years at Hämeenlinna and Haka, before reuniting at Mariehamm beginning in 2020.